 As the organization’s Executive Director since 2006, Pauline has doubled its staff and budget size and expanded the organization’s reach further than ever before.
 A force of 30,000 San Diegans now participate in the organization’s inland and beach cleanups each year, and another 30,000 youth have been impacted by ILACSD’s engaging in-class education presentations, as well as programs that take them out of the classroom and into nature.
 Pauline’s leadership also led to the development of WasteFreeSD.org, an innovative resource for community members interested in recycling.
 Before she became Executive Director, Pauline was ILACSD’s Program Manager where she managed recycling and household hazardous waste education and outreach.
 She was recently chosen as one of San Diego’s top 40 under 40 by San Diego Metro magazine, is a participant of LEAD San Diego’s Impact Class of 2012, and holds a degree in environmental studies from the University of California Santa Cruz.
 Pauline’s combined business experience and environmental background complement her organizational work and expand into a wide variety of other roles in the community.
 She sits on the Otay Valley Regional Park Citizens Advisory Committee, Technical Advisory Committee for Solid Waste, and San Diego’s Regional Sustainability Partnership.

 A San Diego native, Morgan Justice-Black has been an integral part of the ILACSD team since joining the organization in 2006.
 As the Director of Development and Marketing, she is responsible for implementing comprehensive fundraising programs directed at individuals, jurisdictions, corporations and foundations.
 She also oversees all external communications for ILACSD, including public, government and media relations.
-Before becoming the Director of Development and Marketing, Morgan served as the Volunteer and Events Coordinator and Outreach Director for ILACSD, overseeing all of the organizations volunteer programs.
-Morgan is a graduate of the University of California at Santa Barbara, where she majored in Environmental Studies and Global Studies.
-She completed the LEAD San Diego Impact program in 2012 and is currently enrolled in the Fieldstone Foundation’s Emerging Leaders program.
-Morgan is very active in the San Diego community, spending much of her free time volunteering as the Community Council Director for the Junior League of San Diego.
-In this role, she advises on advocacy and community engagement matters directed at supporting transition age foster youth navigate independent adult life.
-She's also a member of Women Give San Diego and the Association of Fundraising Professionals - San Diego Chapter.back to top
+She completed the LEAD San Diego Impact program in 2012 and the Fieldstone Foundation’s Nonprofit Leaders program in 2014.
+Morgan is very active in the San Diego community, spending much of her free time volunteering.
+She was a member of the Junior League of San Diego from 2006-2014 where she served in various leadership roles.
+She advised Junior League on a new community focus area and most recently led advocacy and community engagement activities directed at supporting transition age foster youth navigate independent adult life.
+She is also an active member of Women Give San Diego and currently participates in the giving circles Grants Team and Communications Team.
+In June, she will take over as Co-President of Women Give.back to top

-Natalie Roberts leads the Community Events Department by planning, developing and implementing annual countywide cleanup events Creek to Bay and Coastal Cleanup Day, monthly community cleanup events, and volunteer programs including Adopt-A-Beach and Storm Drain Stenciling.
-She works with more than 30,000 volunteers annually.
-Ms. Roberts also works with the development team on efforts to fund community events.
-She recruits local participation, by promoting stewardship and community pride among students, businesses and community groups.
+Natalie Roberts oversees all ILACSD program implementation, giving input and strategy for program and organizational goals, partnerships, and fundraising.
+Ms. Roberts works with the development team on efforts to fund ILACSD events and programs, working with businesses, community groups, schools, and government agencies.
 Ms. Roberts serves on the Keep America Beautiful National Cigarette Litter Prevention Program Advisory Committee as well as their National Great American Cleanup Advisory Committee, where she lends her expertise about pollution prevention infrastructure and volunteerism to a network of non-profits across the country.
 Natalie received her degree from UC Irvine, majoring in Environmental Health Science and Policy with a minor in Education.
-Her experience at similar organizations, including the California Coastal Commission and current work at ILACSD has shaped Natalie into the ideal Director of Community Events at ILACSD.
+Her longstanding tenure on the ILACSD team, professionalism, and her dedication to cooperation, teamwork, and partnerships made her a perfect fit for her new role as Senior Director of Operations.

 Ann Hirsch leads ILACSD's finance department.
 She prepares financial and managerial accounting reports for ILACSD, including accounts payable and receivable, serves as our human resource representative and completes important administrative and bookkeeping-related services.
 Ann has been at ILACSD for more than 10 years.
 Her extensive background includes nearly 20 years of bookkeeping and administrative experience.